See what the IHS Markit Score report has to say about Alphabet Inc.

 Short interest is extremely low for GOOGL with fewer than 1% of shares on loan.
 This could indicate that investors who seek to profit from falling equity prices are not currently targeting GOOGL.

-ETF activity is neutral.
-ETFs that hold GOOGL had net inflows of $12.00 billion over the last one-month.
-While these are not among the highest inflows of the last year, the rate of inflow is increasing.
+ETF activity is positive.
+Over the last month, ETFs holding GOOGL are favorable, with net inflows of $21.64 billion.
+Additionally, the rate of inflows is increasing.

 PMI by IHS Markit | Neutral